 The Regulations provide an exception from the disclosure obligation where to do so would be in breach of legal professional privilege (LPP).
 Where the exception applies, the lawyer is required to notify other intermediaries or the ‘relevant taxpayer’ of their disclosure obligations under the rules, provided that doing so does not itself breach LPP.

-If you’re responsible for risk and compliance processes, you may wish to review your firm’s internal processes to ensure that everyone will be compliant with the Directive and Regulations from now on.
+If you’re responsible for risk and compliance processes, you may wish to review your firm’s internal processes to ensure that everyone is compliant with the Directive and Regulations.

 What is LPP?